tracylooloo/SecurityThiefDemo/README.md

 You should link to your full code, either included in the repository (e.g. [my_code.ino](code/my_code.ino)

 ### Design / Form
-The 3D printed enclosure represents a theif.
+The 3D printed enclosure represents a thief.
 I modeled the enclosure specific to the dimensions of the Echo Dot and left the top hollow for acoustic effects.
 I also made sure there was enough of a gap between the edge of the enclosure and the outer array of microphones.

 ![enclosure](images/enc.PNG)